 (The stitching on that collar point really is...pointy, it's just at a weird foreshorten-y angle in the photo.)

 I had several options for buttons, including some that match the ground color in the floral print perfectly, but my love of fake horn buttons led me to these that, from a distance, strongly resemble the cat's markings.
-(There is only cat face in this print, flipped and repeated.)
+(There is only one single cat face in this print, flipped and repeated.)

 I finally changed my worn serger fixed lower blade, too!
 So the serged seam allowances are back to smooth and non-ragged.
 I was ready to change the moving upper blade, but it wasn't needed.
 I have the spare upper blade in reserve for the future.